mhirst1960/rubiks-clock/README.md

 Also, if you make changes locally, then you may need to clear cache to see the changes on a remote computer.

+# Raspberry Pi Installation

-# Raspberry Pi 4 inch display
+## Raspberry Pi 4 inch display

 I used these instructions to install the 4 inch display from the commandline from ssh login on the Raspberry Pi: